 Perhaps because you don’t like the idea of your available cash sitting 100% in U.S. banks… or all in U.S. dollars…

 Or perhaps because you’d like to diversify and expand your investment options, again, beyond U.S. markets.

-Your reasons for needing or wanting a bank account in another country help determine where best to open the account.
+Your reasons for needing or wanting a bank account offshore help determine where best to open the account.

 If you’re intending to live or retire, either full- or part-time, in your chosen Shangri-la overseas, then, to state the obvious, that’s the place where you need a bank account.
 In this case, you’re talking about a personal operating account.